What measures has the EU taken in response to the Russian invasion of Ukraine?

 - Commission adjusts phase-out of certain crisis tools of the State aid Temporary Crisis and Transition Framework - Press-release European Commission (20-11-2023)

-- Temporary Crisis Transition Framework (TCTF) (PDF) - European Commission list of member states measures approved under temporary crisis and transition framework
+- Temporary Crisis Transition Framework (TCTF) (PDF) - European Commission list of member states measures approved under temporary crisis and transition framework - the list is periodically updated by the European omission and includes decisions on Dutch aid measures

 - La Commission se félicite de l'accord final sur le portefeuille d'identité numérique de l'UE - Press-release European Commission regarding the approval of Dutch scheme to support companies having implemented renewable heat projects (9-11-2023)